This is the Podiatrist’s Guide to Google Ads.

 1. Search Ad Campaigns

 Search ads are text ads with links that are displayed on Google’s results pages.
-As an example, a search for “pocket clinic minneapolis” returns sponsored results:
+As an example, a search for “podiatry clinic minneapolis” returns sponsored results:

 The benefit of search ads is that your ad is displayed in the place where most searchers look for information first — Google.
 And Google displays your ad in the same format as other results (except for a small “Ad” label), so potential patients are familiar with seeing and clicking on results.